About

 MBA

-Sara most recently served as the Dean of Students, Inclusion and Equity at The Crown Family School of Social Work, Policy, and Practice at The University of Chicago where she oversaw the outside of the classroom experience for graduate students studying social work including recruitment, admissions, and student affairs.
+Sara was most recently the Chief Diversity and Inclusion Officer at The Field Museum and previously was the Dean of Students, Inclusion, and Equity, for the University of Chicago, Crown Family School of Social Work, Policy, and Practice.
+She has spent over 20 years co-creating solutions to advance diversity, equity, and inclusion.
 Previously she served as the director of the Center for Identity, Inclusion and Social Change at DePaul University.
 In this role, she was responsible for creating and facilitating diversity and social justice education initiatives for students, faculty, staff, and community partners.
 Prior to this, Sara served as the assistant director of Multicultural Student Success at DePaul.
 Over the past 20 years as a professional in Student Affairs, Sara has been actively engaged in all aspects of college life and has specifically led and served in the functional areas of residential life and housing operations; multicultural affairs and intercultural development; and student conduct She has always remained passionate about social justice education and helping students become agents of change.
 Sara holds her PhD in Higher Education from Loyola University Chicago.

 MATT KREINER,